iai-group/sigir2017-table/README.md

 # sigir2017-table

 This repository provides reources developed within the following paper:
 > S. Zhang and K. Balog.
-EntiTables: Smart Assistance for Entity-Focused Tables. - SIGIR'17
+EntiTables: Smart Assistance for Entity-Focused Tables. - SIGIR'17 [BIB](http://krisztianbalog.com/showpub.php?id=Zhang:2017:ESA)

 This study is an effort aimed at reproducing the result presented in the Smart table paper.
-To cite this paper, find the bib file [here](http://krisztianbalog.com/showpub.php?id=Zhang:2017:ESA)

 This repository is structured as follows: